mikalhart/Glowing-Puck-Network/ReadMe.md

 It's a beautiful way for us to commemorate the wedding and keep its memory fresh and alive.
 It's how we'll reach out and say, "we remember you, and we remember this day!"

-## A Final Surprise: Special Anniversary Glow
+## One Final Surprise: Special Anniversary Glow

 There is one more surprise in store.
 Every year on the date of the wedding anniversary, all the Pucks perform a special anniversary Glow that lasts the entire day.